toastdroid/toastdroid.github.io/_posts/2015-07-24-what-is-databinding-and-what-does-it-solve/databinding_blog.md

 ---
-layout: post
-title: What is data binding and what does it solve?
+title: "What is data binding and what does it solve?"
 author: Ben Berry
 categories: [development]
 tags: [data binding, support library]